Tummy Tuck Recovery Tips

 Recovery is one of the most important parts of any surgery.
-While tummy tucks require longer recovery periods than other procedures, they can create a dramatically flatter stomach in the process.
-Our tummy tuck patients from Marietta, Atlanta, and beyond often have questions about how to best heal after surgery.
+While tummy tucks require longer recovery periods than other procedures, they can create a dramatically flatter abdomen and slimmer waist in the process.
+Tummy tuck patients at our suburban Atlanta practice in Marietta often have questions about how to best heal after surgery.
 By making smart decisions, you can help your body produce the best possible results.

 Make Healthy Choices